 Fontaine and her sister Olivia de Havilland lived in the same house in North Hollywood with their overbearing mother Lilian, a failed actress.
 As always, Joan and Olivia were engaged in a low-intensity conflict.
 Like so many Hollywood actresses, Fontaine’s father was long gone.

 Fontaine freely admits that she had a thing for older men.
-Ambitious but deeply vulnerable the young woman was looking for security and a “protector.”
+Ambitious, but deeply vulnerable, the young actress was looking for security, and a “protector.”